A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 Before evaluating GLP-1 drugs as longevity tools, it helps to understand what GLP-1 is in the first place.

-GLP-1 stands for glucagon-like peptide-1.
-Your body makes it naturally.
+GLP-1, also known as glucagon-like peptide-1, is a hormone your body makes naturally.
 When you eat, L-cells in your small intestine release GLP-1 into your bloodstream.
 It does three things:

 - Triggers insulin release from the pancreas, helping clear glucose from your blood